sosgasm/ArcaPie/README.md

 # ArcaPie
-## A black box used for retrogaming purposes, with #retropie on the inside
+## A black box used for retrogaming purposes
 <img src="/arcapie01.jpg?raw=true" width="300px">

 ## Table of contents